Prerequisites¶

 for Linux/macOS).Linux requires the zlib and libcairo libraries be available.
 To ensure they are installed on Ubuntu run:

-or on CentOS:
+or on CentOS or RHEL:

 sudo yum update -y sudo yum install zlib-devel sudo yum install cairo-devel